HIdarknet/The-Remedy-Toolkit/README.md

 This project is **proprietary software**.
 All rights are reserved by Cairo Creative Studios, as designated by the creator of the Toolkit, Chad Wolfe.

-- The source code may not be copied, modified, or redistributed without explicit permission.
+- The source code is provided for evaluation and contribution purposes only.
+- You may not copy, modify, or redistribute this project outside of submitting contributions through Pull Requests.
-- Commercial licensing inquiries can be made at **[TheChayed@Gmail.com]**.
+- Commercial use requires a license.
+Inquiries can be made at **[TheChayed@Gmail.com]**.
 - Contributors with accepted Pull Requests will be granted a free commercial license key.
+- A commercial license key grants the right to **use the Remedy Toolkit in commercial projects**, but **does not grant redistribution or resale rights**.

 ---